aspose-cells-cloud/aspose-cells-cloud-dotnet/README.md

 - Cloud SDK to Read & Process Excel Worksheets.
 - Leverage the Power of Pivot Tables & Ranges.

-## Feature & Enhancements in Version 20.7
+## Feature & Enhancements in Version 20.8

+- Aspose.Cells Cloud API calls are not working with explicit storage name but only default storage.
+- Get output file size without downloading during conversion.
-- Enhancement  for CellsApi constructor.
+- Enhancement for CellsShapesPutWorksheetShape API.

 ## Read & Write Spreadsheet Formats